 You might NOT be an ideal candidate for immediate dentures if: 2

-It is up to the patient and dentist to decide whether you are an ideal candidate for same day dentures.
+It is up to the patient and dentist to decide whether a person is an ideal candidate for same-day dentures.

 In this article